 So Always check code that you have written to remove a row from the entity and do check your doDML() method in EntityImpl class as it executes during commit after any DML Operation (Update, Delete).

 - here I am using default HR Schema (Departments table)

 - Create business components using Departments table

-- create a page and drag Departments viewObject from data control as a table on page and also drop delete and commit operation on page
+- Create a page and drag Departments viewObject from data control as a table on the page and also drop delete and commit operation on page

 - Now go to EOImpl class of Departments Entity Object and just set any attribute’s value in doDML(); method

-- Now just run your application and delete any row then press commit, in this case doDML(); method try to set managerId in deleted row that is not in cache, in this case you will see DeadEntityAccessException
+- Now just run your application and delete any row then press commit, in this case, doDML(); method tries to set managerId in the deleted row that is not in the cache, in this case, you will see DeadEntityAccessException

 I’m an Oracle ACE, Blogger, Reviewer,

 Technical Lead working on Oracle ADF